 A surf camp would not be a surf camp if the daily activity was not focused on getting out on the water and catching a few waves.
 Devils Rock is one of many beautiful bays along the coast and can be called a perfect spot for beginners, intermediates and advanced surfers.
 The local surf instructors of the Original Surf Camp are amazingly patent and managed to get even me standing up on the board after a few waves.

-The surf, food, and atmosphere in the camp are amazing reasons to stay for a few weeks.
+The surf, food, and atmosphere in the camp are amazing reasons to stay for a few weeks when visiting Morocco.
 However, the awesome crew, including a chef and surf instructors, also includes a very supportive and inspiring yoga teacher.

-I hope that my writing can express a portion of the happiness and inspiration I have gained from our stay with these guys and that you will stop by in Taghazout if you ever travel through Morocco.
+I hope that my writing can express a portion of the happiness and inspiration I have gained from our stay with these guys and that you will stop by in Taghazout should you ever plan on visiting Morocco.
 Big thanks to Abdellah and his crew at the Original Surf Camp – it has been amazing to share these days with you and we hope to see you again soon.

 Greg and Nellie